 - The election of the Faculty Advisory Board shall be by plurality vote, with the top vote-getting candidates, equal to the number of open positions, elected to the board.

-- Members will serve terms of two years, alternating two board members one year and three board members the next.
+- Members will serve terms of three years, alternating one board member each year.

 - Vacancies shall be filled with an appointment by NCA in consultation with the rest of the Faculty Advisory Board members.

 The annual business meeting of Sigma Chi Eta shall be held in conjunction with the Annual Convention of the National Communication Association.
 All SCH members are welcome to attend the meeting.

 Local Chapter Responsibilities

 Chapters must elect officers.
 Recommended offices include the traditional leadership structure of President, Vice-President, Scholarship Officer, Treasurer, and Secretary; however, each chapter may elect to install a different leadership structure by majority decision of the chapter.

 Chapters must appoint a Communication faculty member to serve as advisor.